BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/tutorials/addingsitecontent.md

 Also note that if you're adding figures to your page, you'll need to add the figures to the [figures](https://github.com/BYU-Aeronautics-Club/BYU-Aeronautics-Club.github.io/tree/master/_pages/tutorials/figures) subdirectory within the tutorials directory.

+##### VERY IMPORTANT
+In order to make your page show up you need to add a specific header to your file of the form

+    ---
+    permalink: /tutorials/pagefilename/
+    title: "Title to Put on Page"
+    layout: single
+    ---

 ### Make the page accessible

 You'll probably want to make sure everyone can find your new page, so go ahead and find the tutorials.md file in the [_pages](https://github.com/BYU-Aeronautics-Club/BYU-Aeronautics-Club.github.io/tree/master/_pages) directory.
 Right now we just have a basic list of the tutorial pages, so add a link formatted like the others in that file.
-(Pay special attention to the relative paths format.)
+(Pay special attention to the relative paths format, and make sure it matches your file header.)
 After you've saved your files, go ahead and add, commit, and push them.

 Note that when you're first pushing your new brach, you'll have to use a slightly different syntax so that git knows what you're doing.
 Use this command: